andrewenoble-org/python-template/README.rst

 |Contributor Covenant|

 TO DO:
+- Edit .github/workflow/pages.yaml to automatically deploy pages upon push to main
-- Create .github/workflows automatically update version and tag releases
+- Create .github/workflow/release.yaml to update version and tag releases upon push to main
+- Possibly combine all pull_request and push jobs to two total workflow files
 - Fix badge, add more badges
 - Create utils/yamler.py, utils/logger.py
 - Copy this README to README.template.rst